aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

 ## Objective

-Amazon EKS customer who use Application Load Balancer (ALB) can use Amazon Cognito to handle user registration and authentication without writing code to handle routine tasks such as user sign-up, sign-in, sign-out, and so on.
-This is because Application Load Balancer has built-in support for user authentication.
-In addition to Amazon Cognito, ALB natively integrates with any OpenID Connect protocol compliant identity provider (IdP), providing secure authentication and a single sign-on experience across your applications.
+Amazon EKS customer with a seamless user registration and authentication experience using Amazon Cognito, Application Load Balancer (ALB) and Amazon Route53.
+ALB's built-in support for user authentication eliminates the need for writing code to handle routine tasks such as user sign-up, sign-in, and sign-out.
+In addition to Amazon Cognito, ALB integrates with any OpenID Connect compliant identity provider (IdP) to provide secure authentication and a single sign-on experience across applications.
+The role of Amazon Certificate Manager (ACM) and Amazon Route53 in this integration is to ensure the security of the user authentication process.
+ACM provides SSL/TLS certificates that can be used to secure connections to the Application Load Balancer (ALB) and authenticate users.
+This helps protect sensitive information, such as user credentials, from being intercepted or tampered with during transmission.

+Amazon Route53, on the other hand, provides a scalable and highly available Domain Name System (DNS) service.
+It can be used to route user requests to the correct location and ensure that the authentication process is available and accessible to users at all times.
+By integrating ACM and Route53 with ALB and Amazon Cognito, the solution ensures that user authentication is secure and reliable.

+Kubecost is a cost optimization tool for Kubernetes that helps customers manage and reduce the costs associated with their Kubernetes clusters.
+It provides real-time cost visibility and analysis, enabling customers to make informed decisions about resource allocation and utilization.
+With Kubecost, customers can optimize their spending, improve resource efficiency, and increase their cost savings.

-While the pattern is based on Kubecost, the approach can be reused with any similar products or with customer applications.
-The Kubecost dashboard does not provide native support for authentication.
-It requires an external authentication mechanism.
-This pattern will help customers secure their application's ingress using Amazon Cognito authentication.
+The pattern described in this project is based on Kubecost and can be extended for use with similar cost optimization tools or customer applications.
+The Kubecost dashboard does not have native support for authentication, so an external authentication mechanism is required.
+This pattern utilizes Amazon Cognito authentication to secure the application's ingress.
+By implementing this pattern, customers can ensure that their applications are protected and accessible only to authorized users while also benefiting from the cost optimization capabilities of Kubecost.
+This pattern can be easily adapted and extended to secure ingress for other applications, providing a unified and secure solution for user authentication while optimizing costs.

 ## Architecture